OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Data

 The dispersion approach tends to be the preferred approach in more modern surveys \citep[e.g.][]{SDSS-Shen_2023, HBETA_Rakshit_2019, HBETA_Zhang_2019}, while both mean-spec \citep[e.g.][]{HBETA_Li_2021} and RMS-spec \citep[e.g.][]{Lu_2019} approaches are still in active use.
 The RMS spectrum is preferred for high SNR sources to isolate the time-varying component of the signals \citep[e.g.][]{HBETA_Bentz_2014, HBETA_Pei_2014}, but many surveys will measure line widths in all, or at least multiple, ways \citep[e.g.][]{SDSS-Shen_2023, HBETA_Fausnaugh_2017}.

-In this work, as with past \ozdes RM papers, we use the dispersion-based definition of line width as our measure of velocity rather than the FWHM, and default to this measurement for literature measurements where available in the source paper.
+In this work, as with past \ozdes RM papers, we use the dispersion-based definition of line width, as measured on the mean spectrum, as our measure of velocity rather than the FWHM, and default to this measurement for literature measurements where available in the source paper.
 In making the decision between mean-spec and RMS-spec, we defer to the preferred method of the source paper, e.g. mean spectrum for sources from \citet{HBETA_Bentz_2013}, RMS spectra for sources from \citet{SDSS-Shen_2023} etc. For source-papers in which only the FWHM line widths are provided, we follow the lead of \citet{CIV_Kaspi_2021} and use ${\rm disp}={\rm FWHM}/2.35$ based on an assumption of a Gaussian line profile.